ashtonclark/FlexAdvisorBot/README.md

 # Inspiration
-FlexAdvisor was inspired by our collective interest in fitness and the desire to provide users with personalized workout routines.
+FlexAdvisor was inspired by our collective interest in fitness and the desire to provide users with week-long workout routines.
 The goal was to make exercise accessible and enjoyable for individuals with different fitness focuses, such as strength or weight-loss.

 # What it does
 FlexAdvisor is a Discord bot designed to provide week-long workout routines based on user preferences, focusing on either strength or weight-loss.